alexl6/voc-dpm/README.md

-This is a fork of the voc-release5
+This is a fork of voc-release5
 ===========
 Added 64-bit compatibility fix & various specific changes to support our specific usecase.
 Verified to work on MATLAB version R2020b and R2021a.